 Story timeline/Spoilers - After Home part 2

 Author's note - I like Gaeta.
-Seems like there's a story behind his
+Seems like there's a story behind his calm exterior.

 Bio - I'm an ex-reservist/college grad who works a job that a monkey could do and yet pays while.
 I actually am an oldschool galactica fan at heart and my first childish scrawls were galactica fanfiction.
 I have written extensively in some other fandoms, ER, Power Rangers, Gilligan's Island, Stargate and Jeremiah.